 Why You Might Not See a Difference:

-1. Small Function Size: The add function is extremely small, and the size difference between linking statically or dynamically for such a basic function will be negligible.
-The actual machine code generated for such a simple function takes up very little space, so it won’t cause a large increase in the EXE size, whether statically linked or not.
+function is extremely small, and the size difference between linking statically or dynamically for such a basic function will be negligible.
+The actual machine code generated for such a simple function takes up very little space, so it won’t cause a large increase in the EXE size, whether statically linked or not. - Optimization by the Compiler: Compilers often perform optimizations, such as inlining small functions like

-3. Overhead in Executables: For such a small function, other components of the executable (like headers, metadata, and startup code) may take up more space than the actual function code itself, so the difference between linking statically or dynamically can be hard to notice.
+.
+If the function is inlined, the code is directly inserted wherever the function is called, which could further reduce the difference between static and dynamic linking.
+When this happens, even when statically linking, the additional size in the EXE could be very small or even non-existent. - Overhead in Executables: For such a small function, other components of the executable (like headers, metadata, and startup code) may take up more space than the actual function code itself, so the difference between linking statically or dynamically can be hard to notice.

 When You Will See a Noticeable Size Difference: